zendframework/zend-paginator/doc/book/usage.md

 The database adapter will try and build the most efficient query that will execute on pretty much any modern database.
 However, depending on your database or even your own schema setup, there might be more efficient ways to get a rowcount.
-For this scenario, you can extend the provided `DbSelect` adapter and implement a custom `count()` method.
+For this scenario, you can pass an additional `Zend\Db\Sql\Select` object as the fourth constructor argument to the `DbSelect` adapter to implement a custom count query.

 For example, if you keep track of the count of blog posts in a separate table, you could achieve a faster count query with the following setup: